 This easy blueberry muffin recipe is simple yet delicious.
 Light and fluffy, packed with juicy blueberries and topped with a sweet and crunchy streusel topping.
 These muffins are great for breakfast, school lunches, or afternoon snacks.
-For a quick overview of this recipe, check out my web story for these blueberry streusel muffins!

 These muffins are a favorite in our house.
 The kids love them in their lunches for school or as an afternoon snack.
 I will even serve them for breakfast for a quick grab-and-go meal.
 These can be made using fresh blueberries in springtime and summer or frozen blueberries in the off season.
 Topped with a simple crunchy streusel, these blueberry muffins are perfectly sweetened.